RN to BSN

 RN-BSN students, who are not currently working as an RN, will be required to have a physical exam.
 Students working as an RN will not be required to have a physical exam, as the majority of clinical activities will occur within the student’s own work environment.
 All students, regardless of their work setting, will be required to provide documentation of current immunizations.

-- Show proof of current certification for Basic Cardiac Life Support (BCLS) from the American Heart Association.
+- Show proof of current certification for Basic Cardiac Life Support (BCLS).

 - Show proof of health insurance coverage.

 - Show proof of nursing liability insurance coverage (beyond coverage provided by your employer).

 RN to BSN Major